Updated June 16, 2023

 - import pytz

-To get the right timezone we need to use local module along with pytz module.
+To get the right timezone, we need to use the local module along with pytz module.
 Let us see an example below to demonstrate this.

 Examples to Implement Python Timezone